Ghosts and goblins may no longer keep you up at night, but here are five financial frights that might.

 3. You’re concerned you aren’t saving enough for your child’s education

 Open a Registered Education Savings Plan at your local financial institution pronto.
-You’ll get 20% of government grants on your contributions to a maximum of $500 a year.
+Along with what you save, you’ll get an annual grant from the federal government of 20% of your contributions, to a maximum of $500 a year.
 Why leave free money on the table?

 Short on cash?
 Ask grandparents or other relatives to contribute to the RESP in lieu of giving you gifts, Holman suggests.
 Older children can also help contribute by working part-time during the school year and during the summer months.
 And have them apply for scholarships and bursaries – many are community-based and are not necessarily based on having straight A’s, says Holman.